 Our systematic stock selection strategies can help garner powerful results.
 Each strategy is built upon our fundamental stock picking process with the objective of outperformance through clear and predefined channels.
 Each strategy has a targeted objective designed to complement and enhance an investor’s overall strategy.
 Our strategies are based on corporate fundamentals supported by compelling empirical results that are applied within each industry group.
 We call it “research to results.”

-The Convergence Core Plus strategy invests in large-cap companies with the objective of generating a more material and consistent alpha.
-This active extension strategy employs a dynamic fundamental process and seeks to benefit from fundamentally sound companies outperforming their inferior counterparts.
+The Convergence Long Short strategy invests in large-cap companies with the objective of generating a more material and consistent alpha.
+This long-short strategy employs a dynamic fundamental process and seeks to benefit from fundamentally sound companies outperforming their inferior counterparts.

 Market Neutral Strategy